Back to Blog

 Technical Analysis

 Studying price charts and patterns to predict future price movements.
 Uses historical price data and trading volume.
+Learn more in our chart reading guide.

 Fundamental Analysis